dashpay/docs/docs/user/network/dash-evo-tool/index.rst

 .. attention::

    The Dash Evo Tool adds watching-only addresses to the Dash Core wallet when creating identities.
-   For this reason it is recommended to close all existing Dash Core wallets and create a new, empty wallet for the Dash Evo Tool.
+   For this reason it is recommended to close all existing Dash Core wallets and :ref:`create a new, empty wallet <dashcore-installation-macos-create-wallet>` for the Dash Evo Tool.

-   The Dash Evo Tool wallet features only work if the Dash Core node has a single wallet open.
+   The Dash Evo Tool wallet features only work if the Dash Core node has a *single* wallet open.

 Click **Add Wallet** to create a new wallet.